Michael-F-Bryan/rust-ffi-guide/src/dynamic-loading/index.md

 To show the power and flexibility of dynamic loading, lets create a language-agnostic plugin system!
-For this scenario, imagine we're writing a text editor and want to let third parties hook into the editing process.
+For this scenario, imagine we're writing a text editor and want to let third parties hook into the "save file" event (e.g. to kick off a build).

 Before we can do much more, we'll need to define the interface that all plugins must follow: